 Do not talk to other test-takers.

-If you applied for Access Arrangements, including modified papers, due to a disability or special requirement, these arrangements will be available to you on the day.
+If you applied for Access Arrangements or modified papers due to a disability or special requirement, adjustments will be made for you on the day of your test.

 Stay in your seat until you are told that you may leave the room.